telerik/blazor-docs/components/dropdownbutton/appearance.md

 ## FillMode

-The `FillMode` parameter controls if the DropDownButton will have a background and borders.
+The `FillMode` parameter controls if the primary button of the DropDownButton component will have a background and borders.
 The setting also affects the component's hover state.
 To set the parameter value, use the `string` members of the static class `ThemeConstants.DropDownButton.FillMode`.

 | `FillMode` Class Member | String Value |
 | --- | --- |